-Non-professionals are held by the same standards of the local rule.
+Non-professionals are held to the same standards of the local rule.
 Games played for leisure are subject to the discretion of their participants.

 Rangefinders seen in golf are usually used to determine a nearly exact distance to the flagstick.
 They may also be used to find the distance to other objects, like a tree indicating the start of a dogleg.

 By determining the distance to an object on the course, the golfer has a better idea of which club to use for the shot.